bmathew1/GettingAndCleaningData/CodeBook.md

 - Reads Activity names (what activity does each of the labels mean) into the data frame from activity_labels.txt and adds them into each observation based on the labels
 - Extracts only the mean and standard deviation features
 - Renames the features with descreptive names
-- Creates a new data set with the mean of each of the feature extracted in the previous step and writes it to a file called **tidyData.txt**
+- Creates a new data set with the **mean** of each of the features extracted in the previous steps and writes it to a file called **tidyData.txt**

+#### Naming of features in the output
+The features are renamed using the following steps
+* all words are separated by '.'
+* all words except 'Gyro' and 'Acc' (and others mentioned later) are lower case
+* segments like 'tBody' and 'fBody' are expanded to 'time.body' and 'frequency.body'
+* 'std' for standard deviation is converted to 'stdev'
+* 'X', 'Y' and 'Z' are changed to 'Xaxis', 'Yaxis' and 'Zaxis' respectively

 ###Output
 The output file **tidyData.txt** contains 180 rows and 88 columns.
 The output as a data frame is also also stored in the R environment as **tidyOutput**

 Column names in the output file are:
  [1] "activity.label"
  [2] "subject"
  [3] "time.body.Acc.mean.Xaxis"
  [4] "time.body.Acc.mean.Yaxis"